rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 This problem is not unique to attribute macros.
 In both cases, the standard solution is to parse one while carrying along the other.

+Instead of or in addition to marking the individual rules, we could mark the whole macro with `#[attribute_macro]` or similar, and allow having an attribute macro and a non-attribute macro with the same name.

 We could include another `=>` or other syntax between the first and second macro matchers.